chrisgrieser/nvim-origami/README.md

 border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>

 [^1]: Technically, unfolding with `l` is already a built-in vim feature when
-	`foldopen` includes `hor`.
+	`vim.opt.foldopen` includes `hor`.
 However, this plugin still sets up a `l` key replicating that behavior, since the built-in version still moves you to one character to the side, which can be considered a bit counterintuitive.